JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot27.png)

 Aha.
 Now we get the desired result.
 Note though that our legend is back.
-This is because we removed it for *color* using `guides(color = FALSE)`, but it's still there with this new *fill* aesthetic.
+This is because we told ggplot2 to not display a legend as it relates to *color* using `guides(color = FALSE)`, but we didn't say anything about this new *fill* aesthetic.
 We can just add `fill = FALSE` there and it'll take it out.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel, label = vowel)) +